Best Violin Pickup – Reviews, Advice and Buyer’s Guide

-For this article, we went on the hunt for the best violin pickup, and here’s what we found.
+To help you out, we went on the hunt for the best violin pickup to cater for most needs.
+Here’s what we found.

 The Feather Violin Pickup with Flexible Micro-Gooseneck by Myers Pickups

 It has an internally powered, active preamp that faithfully amplifies the natural tone and beauty of your violin via its sensitive omnidirectional microphone.
-The clip has a flexible goose-neck, so you’re able to make fine adjustments to the position of the microphone as required.
+The clip has a flexible goose-neck, so you can adjust the microphone’s position as required.

 This pre-amp has a soft rubber fluted volume knob, putting you in control of your output and allowing you to make small adjustments from the stage.